mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

 ## coc.vim

-coc.vim is described as "an intellisense engine for vim8 & neovim", it will use `hie` as the backend to provide inteligent suggestions, code navigation and show errors.
+coc.vim is described as "an intellisense engine for vim8 & neovim", it will use `hie` as the backend to provide intelligent suggestions, code navigation and show errors.

 You'll need to set up `hie` as the language server, Haskell specific